ElucidataInc/ElMaven/README.md

 - [Copyright and license](#copyright-and-license)

 ## Download
-Elmaven is supported on both 32 and 64 bit architectures on Windows and Ubuntu.
+El-MAVEN is supported on both 32 and 64 bit architectures on Windows and Ubuntu.
-Download [Elmaven](https://elucidatainc.github.io/ElMaven/) latest version or daily build depending on your OS and architecture
+Download [El-MAVEN](https://elucidatainc.github.io/ElMaven/) latest version or daily build depending on your OS and architecture

 ## Compilation

-Install Elmaven on [Windows](https://elucidatainc.github.io/ElMaven/main/2016/02/12/windows-installation.html) or on [Ubuntu](https://elucidatainc.github.io/ElMaven/main/2016/02/12/ubuntu-installation.html) by following the installation instructions.
+Install El-MAVEN on [Windows](https://elucidatainc.github.io/ElMaven/main/2016/02/12/windows-installation.html) or on [Ubuntu](https://elucidatainc.github.io/ElMaven/main/2016/02/12/ubuntu-installation.html) by following the installation instructions.

 ### Windows
 - Download [MSYS2](http://www.msys2.org/) installer and follow the installation instructions provided on their website.
-- Open MSYS2 and give the following commands to set up libraries and tool chains for Elmaven.
+- Open MSYS2 and give the following commands to set up libraries and tool chains for El-MAVEN.
 Reopen MSYS2 when required:
 - **For 64 bit**:
 `pacman --force -Sy`
 `pacman --force -Syu`